AndreasFurster/phalcon-recipes/readme.md

 # Phalcon recipes sample
 This is a sample project written in Phalcon.
+View more information in the docs.

 ## Installation
 ### Requirements